Benefit Category: Federal

 Now you can find information online about Post-9/11 GI Bill® benefits and the schools and training programs available to education beneficiaries.
 The new tool was developed with the assistance of the Consumer Financial Protection Bureau, the Department of Defense and the Department of Education.
 The GI Bill® Comparison Tool provides key information about college affordability and brings together information from more than 17 different online sources and three federal agencies, including the number of students receiving VA education benefits at each school.

 Transfer of Post-9/11 GI-Bill Benefits to Dependents (TEB)

 The transferability option under the Post-9/11 GI Bill allows Service members to transfer unused benefits to their spouses or dependent children.

 The MGIB-SR program may be available to you if you are a member of the Selected Reserve.
+Selected Reserve.
 The Selected Reserve includes the Army Reserve, Navy Reserve, Air Force Reserve, Marine Corps Reserve and Coast Guard Reserve, and the Army National Guard and the Air National Guard.
+Current payment rates.
 For more information see the Montgomery GI Bill – Selected Reserve Pamphlet

 When will I receive an increase or decrease in my Monthly Housing Allowance based on Basic Allowance for Housing changes?